Reliant Motors: Export markets

-Reliant, in the early 1950s, would strike a deal in Israel to produce Regent vans in SKD form.
+Reliant, in the early 1950s, agreed a deal in Israel to produce Regent vans in SKD form.
 Not long after this, Israel would ask Reliant for a four-wheeled vehicle design which could be built in Israel that was strong for their rough roads and could be used with a choice of van, pick up, and estate body styles.
 The car used a lot of Reliant's existing parts; basically converting a Regent into a four-wheeled vehicle.
 This vehicle would never be sold in the UK and called the Reliant Regent four 10 cwt van, this would be sold in Israel by Autocars limited but the vehicle renamed Sussita to make it seem a more homegrown car.
-In 1958 Reliant showed this vehicle excessively in the UK to show they could design more than just 3 wheeled vehicles but also only showed in LHD form as it was only an overseas model.
-Later the pickup and estate models would be designed with much praise from Israel buyers.
+In 1958 Reliant showed this vehicle extensively in the UK to demonstrate they could design more than just 3 wheeled vehicles but also only showed in LHD form as it was only an overseas model.

 Building on this relationship Autocars would then set Reliant the challenge to design a peoples' car for their country, this car would later be named the Carmel.
 The Carmel was designed around the same time Reliant were designing its Regal 3/25 and somehow some of its design features rubbed off, the square styling with a reverse slant Ford Anglia rear window for one, the engine was also the 1100cc Ford Anglia unit, apart from the body many of the chassis and running gear was used from the Sussita.
-Reliant would later design the Sabra Sport using Ashley Laminates existing kit car designs which reliant would redesign again to sell it in the UK market as the Reliant Sabre.
+Reliant would later design the Sabra Sport using Ashley Laminates existing kit car designs which Reliant would redesign again to sell it in the UK market as the Reliant Sabre.